About

 To ensure you will be a well-rounded teacher, you will specialize in a second teaching area in addition to physical education.

-From 2020-2021 on, students can apply for the direct-entry B.Sc.
-Kin./B.Ed. combined program to take both Education and Kinesiology classes in all five years of the program.
+Students can apply for the direct-entry BSc(Kin)/BEd combined program to take both Education and Kinesiology classes in all five years of the program.
 Admission into this program is competitive.
-There are 30 seats available.
-One Indigenous equity seat is available for students of Canadian Indigenous descent.
+There are 35 seats available.
+One seat is designated for an Indigenous candidate.

 Course Description